igpraise/cignatius-_Bugreport/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: The purpose is to highlight an issue where users can't upload profile pictures, aiding its resolution to enhance user experience.
+about: The purpose of this bug report is to identify and communicate an issue where clicking the "Add to Cart" button fails to add items to the cart, impacting user ability to make purchases.
 title: ''
 labels: ''
 assignees: ''